Legazpi, Albay: Martial-law era (1970–1985)

-Papal visit (1981)

-Legazpi received national and international attention when Pope John Paul II included the city in his first pastoral visit to the Philippines.
-On February 21, 1981, just three weeks after President Ferdinand Marcos formally lifted Martial Law, the pontiff presided over a "Mass for Farmers" held outside St. Gregory the Great Cathedral.
-Against the dramatic backdrop of Mayon Volcano, the Pope delivered a homily honoring the dignity and contributions of rural workers.
-The complete text of the homily is preserved in the official archives of the Holy See and was broadcast globally by Eternal Word Television Network (EWTN).

-1984 disasters

-In September 1984, Legazpi was struck by two major natural disasters.
-On September 1, Typhoon Nitang (Ike) battered the Albay Gulf coast with winds over 150 km/h.
-Days later, from September 9 to October 6, Mayon Volcano erupted in a Strombolian–Vulcanian event, sending pyroclastic flows down its southeastern flank toward the city.
+In September 1984 Legazpi was struck by two major natural disasters.
+On September 1 Typhoon Nitang (Ike) battered the Albay Gulf coast with winds of over 150 km/h, and days later Mayon Volcano erupted in a Strombolian–Vulcanian event, sending pyroclastic flows down its southeastern flank and toward the city from September 9 to October 6.

-Post-EDSA and the 1990s era (1986-1990s)
+Post-EDSA and the 1990s (1986-1990s)

-After the 1986 EDSA Revolution, President Corazon C. Aquino issued Executive Order No. 17 (May 28, 1986), installing interim officers until elections in 1988 when Benjamin S. Imperial was elected as mayor.
-A year earlier Super Typhoon Sisang (Nina) had sent floods crashing through barangays killing 77 in the entire province of Albay.
+After the 1986 EDSA Revolution, President Corazon C. Aquino issued Executive Order No. 17 of May 28, 1986 which installed interim town officers until elections were held in 1988, when Benjamin S. Imperial was elected as mayor.
+A year earlier Super Typhoon Sisang (Nina) had sent floods crashing through barangays, killing 77 in Albay province.

-First female mayor and launch of Ibalong Festival
+First female mayor

-Imelda Crisol Roces became mayor of Legazpi City in December 1991 following the death of Mayor Benjamin S. Imperial becoming the city's first female chief executive.
-She launched the inaugural Ibalong Festival in October 1992, based on the pre-Hispanic Ibalong epic, aimed at promoting cultural heritage and tourism.
-The festival was also conceived as a symbol of the resilience of Albayanos in the face of frequent natural calamities.

-The festival's concept was proposed by Merito B. Espinas (1928–2002), a Bicolano scholar and professor at Aquinas University (now University of Sto.
-Tomas-Legazpi).
-Espinas authored the first English translation of the Ibalong and was instrumental in framing it as the basis for a civic festival.
+Imelda Crisol Roces became mayor of Legazpi in December 1991 following the death of Mayor Benjamin S. Imperial, thereby becoming the city's first female chief executive.
+She launched the inaugural Ibalong Festival in October 1992 which was based on the pre-Hispanic Ibalong epic.
+Aimed at promoting cultural heritage and tourism, the festival was also conceived as a symbol of the resilience of Albayanos in the face of frequent natural calamities.
+The festival's concept was proposed by Merito B. Espinas (1928–2002) – a Bicolano scholar and professor at Aquinas University (now University of Sto.
+Tomas-Legazpi) – who had authored the first English translation of the Ibalong and was instrumental in framing it as the basis for a civic festival.
 His academic work on Bicol literature helped shape the cultural identity the festival continues to celebrate.

-1993 Mayon eruption and APSEMO founding

-Barely four months later, Mayon Volcano erupted on February 2, 1993, killing 75 people and driving more than 45,000 residents into 43 evacuation centres.
-Roces coordinated city relief, permanent resettlement and hazard-zoning, and worked with the provincial government as it institutionalised the Albay Public Safety and Emergency Management Office (APSEMO) in 1995—widely cited as the country's first permanent disaster-risk-reduction office.
+Four months later Mayon Volcano erupted on February 2, 1993, killing 75 people and driving more than 45,000 residents into 43 evacuation centres.
+This resulted in the formation of the Albay Public Safety and Emergency Management Office (APSEMO) in 1995, the country's first permanent disaster risk-reduction office.